ctomczyk/table-of-content/README.md

 table-of-content
 ================

-Create simple and accessible table of content
+Create simple and accessible table of content from HTML <code>header</code> elements.